jamie-fernandez/simple-calculator/README.md

-# ti-108-calculator
+# vue-simple-calculator
-Creates a TI-108 calculator using vue
+Creates a simple calculator built with vue

 ## Project setup
 ```